dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 Although the performance on the GPU is not bad, 12+ FPS is still not fast enough for real-time inference.
 On my reasonably modern CPU, it took over 1.5 seconds to run an inference.

-Definitely not self-driving car material.
+Definitely not self-driving car material 🤷

 {{< notice note >}}